openhwgroup/cva6/verif/env/uvme/uvma_interrupt/README.md

   3 - The agent sends randomized interrupt requests.

 - The interrupt agent has 2 type of delays in `uvma_interrupt_seq_item.sv`:
-  1 - `irq_delay` is related to the delay between two interupt request.
+  1 - `irq_delay` is related to the delay between two interrupt request.
   2 - `irq_time` is related to the time the interrupt request could take.

 - The interrupt agent sends requests asynchronously.

 - To enable interrupt requests you should add the option `"+enable_interrupt"`.

-- There is no coverage for now.

 - There is no mechanism to clear the interrupt requests (on going).